euc-dev/horizon-sdk/docs/horizon-webrtc-redir-setup/websdk-installation-and-configuration.md

+---
+layout: page
-# Installation and Configuration for browser-based WebRTC application
+title: Installation and Configuration for browser-based WebRTC application
+hide:
+  #- navigation
+  - toc
+---

 This section describes the SDK installation and setup procedures for browser-based WebRTC application